neodymeZ/42_minishell/README.md

 ## Known bugs
 Behavior, not identical to bash:

-1. Already input symbols could not be deleted after Ctrl-D *Reason: input is handled in cooked mode, not char mode (as in bash).*
+1. Already input symbols could not be deleted after Ctrl-D.

+*Reason: input is handled in cooked mode, not char mode (as in bash).*

 2. If syntax error occurs in a command list (;), commands before the erroneous one are executed (in bash, only error is shown).

 *Reason: input is parsed and the command is launched for every command in the list independently.
 Bash uses pre-parsing step to check the input string for syntax errors.*

 3. Commands, saved in env vars, are not launched on $VAR command.
 *Reason: bash expands environment variables on an earlier stage, before parsing.*